 Degree Programme Subjects Accounting/ Finance Maths A Level essential or HL at IB, alongside other facilitating subjects.
 Worth checking GCSE requirements too particularly in Maths.
 Agriculture These degree programmes vary, but many focus on business, crop development or animal science.
 BTEC Agriculture would be an asset, or Biology A Level or another science.
 Anthropology Some programmes require a science (may be Biology) - subjects which involve cultural elements in study will be advantageous (e.g. geography, psychology, philosophy, history) Archaeology Some programmes require a science (may be Biology) - depends on emphasis in the course.
 History will be advantageous.
 Architecture A diverse combination is often a strength.
 Portfolio submission is very likely which is very hard unless Art or Design is studied.
-In addition, Physics and Maths may be required for some courses.
+In addition, Physics and Maths (Higher Level for IB for some courses) may be required for some courses.
 Art Art + portfolio submission.
+Some courses will require a foundation course at their university after Sixth Form studies.
 Biology Biology plus 1 other science and maths e.g. Biology, Chemistry, Maths.
 In IB, Maths Standard Level is acceptable.
 2 sciences should be taken (e.g. Chemistry and Biology) at Higher Level.
 Bioscience Chemistry and Biology usually both required.
 A third 'science' (i.e. maths or physics) also helpful.
 In IB, Maths Standard Level acceptable.
 Other sciences should be Higher Level.
 Business and Management Mathematics required for some courses.
 Business Studies/Economics may be an advantage.
+Some universities do not accept Economics and Business A Levels together.
 Consider a range of subjects that shows a diversity of skills in numeracy and literacy.
 Grade 6 GCSE Maths .
 Chemistry Chemistry plus 1 other science and maths (e.g. Chemistry, Physics, Maths).
 In IB, Maths Standard Level is acceptable.
 2 sciences (e.g. Chemistry and Biology) should be taken at Higher Level.
 Classics Latin and/or Greek required.
 Many courses allow ab initio entry where only one of these is taken (usually only Latin).
 Computer Science Computer Science A level alongside maths and another facilitating subject would be advantageous.
+Higher Level Maths would need to be taken for IB.
 Evidence of independent programming and project work would complement a personal statement.
 GCSE Maths grade 6.
 Dentistry As for medicine.
-Also note requirement for BMAT / UKCAT aptitude test - a mix of science questions, aptitudes and skills and essay writing.
+Also note requirement for UCAT aptitude test - a mix of science questions, aptitudes and skills and essay writing.
 Drama/ Performing Arts Theatre Studies A Level or H/L at IB alongside a facilitating subject.
 You will be required to attend auditions/ interviews and should have as much extra-curricular 'evidence' of performances to draw from and refer to.
 Economics Mathematics required for many courses; Higher Level Maths / Further Mathematics required for some.
 Highly competitive.
 Different courses will look for slightly different profiles in terms of raw academic profile and an engaging personal statement.
 Some universities do not accept Economics and Business A Levels together.
 Engineering Mathematics and Physics required.
 Further Mathematics or Maths Higher Level required for many courses.
 IB pupils must take Physics and Maths Higher Level.
 GCSE Maths grade 6, English and Sciences grade 5.
 English English Literature required.
 Additional essay-based subjects will be an advantage as may be a modern foreign language or classical language.